serenity-is/docs/howto/how_to_enable_script_bundling.md

 <script src="/DynJS.axd/Bundle.Libs.js?v=..."></script>
 ```

 But, for other Html.Script calls that is included in same bundle, Serenity will generate nothing.
-Thus, even though you call Html.Script 50 times, you'll get one `<script>` output in page code.
+Thus, even though you call Html.Script 50 times, you'll get only one `<script>` output in page code.

+### What Is v=p53uqJ...
+In My Script Tags?

+This is a version number, or HASH of your script.
+Whether bundling is enabled or not, when you use Html.Script, it will add these hash to your script includes.
+This hash allows browser to cache script until it changes.
+When content of a script changes, its hash will change too, so browser won't cache and use an older version.

+This is the reason you'll never have script caching problems with Serenity apps.